Neural Parametric Fokker-Planck Equations: Discussion

 \section{Discussion}

-In this paper, we design and analyze an algorithm for computing high dimensional Fokker-Planck equations.
+In this paper, we design and analyze an algorithm for computing the high dimensional Fokker--Planck equations.
 Our approach is based on transport information geometry with probability formulations arisen in deep learning generative models.
-We first introduce the parametric Fokker-Planck equations, a set of ODE, to approximate the original Fokker-Planck equation.
+We first introduce the parametric Fokker--Planck equations, a set of ODE, to approximate the original Fokker--Planck equation.
 The ODE can be viewed as the ``spatial'' discretization of the PDE using neural networks.
-We propose a variational version of the semi-implicit Euler scheme and design a discrete time updating algorithm to compute the solution of the parametric Fokker-Planck equations.
+We propose a variational version of the semi-implicit Euler scheme and design a discrete time updating algorithm to compute the solution of the parametric Fokker--Planck equations.
 Our method is a sampling based approach that is capable to handle high dimensional cases.
 It can also be viewed as an alternative of the JKO scheme used in conjunction with neural networks.
 More importantly, we prove the asymptotic convergence and error estimates, both under the Wasserstein metric, for our proposed scheme.